erickorsi/polyglot-windows-installation/README.md

 * ## **On base Windows**

 If trying to install and use polyglot in Windows without the use of a virtual Linux machine, the process is more complex.
-This repo was created to offer an easy way to do this, by running the **`setup.bat`** file.
-The steps taken in this installation are as follows:
+This repo was created to offer an easy way to do this, by running the ***`setup.bat`*** file.

+In case you prefer to run the installation step by step, the processa is as follows:

 1. **Download** of depencencies *PyICU*, *pycld2*, *futures* and *Morfessor*. *Morfessor* and *futures* wheels may be unnecessary in some cases.
 These two are already present in the **wheels/** folder, and are built for all versions of Python 3. *PyICU* and *pycld2* are version-specific according to which minor version of Python 3 you are using and can be accordingly downloaded from this <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/" title="https://www.lfd.uci.edu/~gohlke/pythonlibs/">Archive of Python Extension Packages</a>.

-    Within the **`get_dependencies.py`** script, which is called by **`setup.bat`**, these wheels are automatically downloaded according to the detected Python version of the interpreter.
-By manually running this python script, you can input a specific version of each of these wheels for download, instead of downloading the default versions.
+    Within the ***`get_dependencies.py`*** script, which is called by ***`setup.bat`***, these wheels are automatically downloaded according to the detected Python version of the interpreter.
+By changing this python script, you can input a specific version of each of these wheels for download, instead of downloading the default versions.

 2. **Installation** of dependencies using